qweri0p/bouncingcubething/README.md

 *THIS SCRIPT REQUIRES [PYGAME](https://pygame.org)*

-[Pygame](https://pygame.org) is installable using: "pip install pygame".
+[Pygame](https://pygame.org) is installable using: "pip install pygame" or the "Setup.py" file.